rcapillon/3DFEM/README.md

 ### Solvers
 * Modal analysis
 * Linear static analysis
+* Linear frequency-domain dynamics using a reduced-order model based on elastic modes
 * Linear time-domain dynamics using the Newmark scheme and a reduced-order model based on elastic modes

 ### Post-processing
+* Plotting of Frequency-Response Functions (FRF), time trajectories
 * Export of a deformed mesh to VTK format (PolyData legacy format)
 * Export of a series of deformed meshes to VTK format for animations (for visualizing elastic modes, or deformations in time-domain dynamical analyses)